 PISTONS BY POSITION

-(Editor’s note: Pistons.com today begins a five-part series looking at the depth chart for the Pistons, position by position.
-Up first: small forward.)
+(Editor’s note: Pistons.com today continues a five-part series looking at the depth chart for the Pistons, position by position.
+Today: power forward.)

 DEPTH CHART: Tobias Harris, Jon Leuer, Henry Ellenson

 IN A PINCH: Marcus Morris, Aron Baynes, Stanley Johnson

 FLEXIBILITY: Harris is just as easy a fit at small forward as at power forward.
 Leuer gives the Pistons a weapon they didn’t have in their 44-win playoff season, a near 7-footer who can swing to center and give them five perimeter shooting threats.
 Ellenson, their No. 1 draft pick, eventually projects similarly.